Here's How Your Trade Big 5 Sporting Goods Corporation (BGFV) Aggressively Right Now

 BGFV’s Market Performance

-BGFV stocks went up by 6.25% for the week, with a monthly jump of 87.87% and a quarterly performance of 182.55%, while its annual performance rate touched 1212.35%.
-The volatility ratio for the week stands at 9.04% while the volatility levels for the past 30 days are set at 12.11% for Big 5 Sporting Goods Corporation.
-The simple moving average for the period of the last 20 days is 17.91% for BGFV stocks with a simple moving average of 172.78% for the last 200 days.
+BGFV stocks went down by -16.91% for the week, with a monthly drop of -3.01% and a quarterly performance of 97.01%, while its annual performance rate touched 1284.55%.
+The volatility ratio for the week stands at 11.01% while the volatility levels for the past 30 days are set at 10.02% for Big 5 Sporting Goods Corporation.
+The simple moving average for the period of the last 20 days is -4.87% for BGFV stocks with a simple moving average of 115.85% for the last 200 days.

 Analysts’ Opinion of BGFV